 Knowing the fees involved is essential when using ATMs in Ecuador as a foreigner.
 Here’s what you should know:

 Ecuadorian banks mostly charge a fee for ATM withdrawals by foreign cardholders.
 This fee can vary but is usually around $1.50 to $4.48 per transaction.
+But, as you will learn later, it can also be free of charge.

 If your home currency differs from the US dollar, the official currency in Ecuador, your bank may apply a currency conversion fee.